International Leadership in Health

 The world truly is getting smaller.
 Each day new technology and innovations in learning are bringing people together virtually.
 However, there is a lot to be said for face-to-face learning.
-From 2006 to 2012 we have had the privilege of training 84 nursing and health care management leaders from eight different nations around the world.
+From 2006 to 2012 we had the privilege of training 84 nursing and health care management leaders from eight different nations around the world.
 Please click here for an overview of program objectives.
 Please enjoy the video below prepared by one of our host of volunteers who assisted with the implementation of each program.
 This video features the 2010 cohort of leaders.
-Watch for information on future programs as they are developed!

 This program was first offered in January 2006, in collaboration with the UAB English Language and Culture Institute.
 A group of 15 nursing faculty representing several different nursing schools in Chile, came to UAB for 1 month to participate in seminars and clinical visits hosted by a variety of UAB faculty, and they also studied English at the English Language and Culture Institute (ELCI).
 We plan to expand this program and offer it each year or every other year, to nurses throughout the globe.
-During the one-month leadership program, participants will develop an idea for a project that would improve child and family health in their countries, in collaboration with a faculty "coach" (mentor) at UAB.
-In addition, participants will study English at the ELCI and participate in seminars and clinical site visits.
-During the year after completing the program, the goal is for participants to continue communication with their coach to implement and evaluate the projects that they developed during the program.
+During the one-month leadership program, participants developed an idea for a project that would improve child and family health in their countries, in collaboration with a faculty "coach" (mentor) at UAB.
+In addition, participants studied English at the ELCI and participated in seminars and clinical site visits.
+During the year after completing the program, the goal was for participants to continue communication with their coach to implement and evaluate the projects that they developed during the program.

 Chilean Nursing Faculty who participated in Leadership Development Program at the UABSON, as speakers for a meeting of STTI, Nu chapter, January 2006